An Unwelcome Interruption: Cancer Harms Both Health and Social Lives of Young People

 The results indicate a cancer diagnosis can limit the social life of a young person, with social functioning still disrupted two years after diagnosis.
 Patients struggle to return to work or school, feel isolated and experience increased risk of depression and anxiety.

 Zebrack says there is potential to help young people with cancer during this crucial time in physical and social development.
 A growing body of research shows a positive impact of age-specific programs designed to help young people reintegrate into their lives after cancer.

-The U-M Comprehensive Cancer Center is one of many centers across the United States with cancer programs designed for young adults.
+The U-M Rogel Cancer Center is one of many centers across the United States with cancer programs designed for young adults.
 The Sarcoma Survivorship Program was established by Laurence Baker, D.O., to address the long-term health care needs of sarcoma cancer survivors no longer in active treatment.
 The clinic is open to sarcoma survivors 18 years and older and to patients transitioning from pediatric to adult medical care.

 Other programs in the young adult space can help as well.
 Outdoor adventure cancer therapy programs such as First Descents offer trips involving kayaking, rock climbing and surfing to help survivors reintegrate.

 “Emerging programs that are specific to the adolescent and young adult experience are really important,” Zebrack says.
 “For example, the Stupid Cancer website for young adults.
 They have a program called Instapeer where you can get instantly matched up with someone with cancer like you."